 The buttercream you use is key

 Buttercream flowers were meant to look pretty, but they should taste good, too!
 Use a trusted buttercream icing recipe and quality ingredients.
-You can find our buttercream icing recipe here.
+You can find our buttercream frosting recipe here.

 Avoid the hassle and have tip couplers handy